THE VFA PIONEER HISTORIES PROJECT

 CSW: Well, yes.
 Not just my career, but my personal life.
 I was married for 25 years.
 Again, my former husband was a good father, but if I had stayed a classroom teacher my whole career, and was home when he got home, and dinner was on the table, and his shirts were ironed, he would have been fine.

-When I was working at AEUW, we met at night.
-Now we go back and forth because everybody’s older.
-But anyway.
-I just said to him, “Do you think you could do dinners on Thursday night?
+When I was working at AAUW and serving as local branch president, we met at night.
+One day I just said to him, “Do you think you could do dinners on Thursday night?
 Because I come home from work and then have to get dinner on the table and then off to my meeting.”

-We have only one child, and as Derek got into high school, he always resented it.
+We have only one child, and as Derek got into high school, my husband always resented my work. .
 Then in the end, he said, “You’ve changed.
 All I can say is you’ve changed.”
-I said, “I was 22 when we got married.”
+I said, “I was 22 when we got married, of course I’ve changed.”

-I live in DC now, but I still go across the river to the McClane AEUW because it was such an important part of my life.
+I live in DC now, but I still go across the river to the McLean AAUW because it was such an important part of my life as a young woman.
 And it was women saying, “You can do this,” or it was women collaborating.
 I’ve never been a supporter of single-sex schools of any kind, but now I say, whatever works.

 But this for me, just opened up me thinking about what I was able to do.
 And being branch president then, and how we would get together and collaborate and people would follow up, and we had successful fundraisers, and we had lots of people in our meetings.
 And it was just a dynamism that I wouldn’t have known if I just continued teaching school.

-I mean, maybe I would have developed it, but differently.
-The things I learned in the ’70s and ’80s working at AEUW, even professionally working at AEUW, were such an important part of my personal growth and change.
+Maybe I would have developed it, but differently.
+The things I learned in the ’70s and ’80s working at AAUW, even professionally working at AAUW, were such an important part of my personal growth and change.

-Anyway, on the senior year of my son’s college, I don’t think my husband even saw himself as being cruel, but he would just make these put-down comments all the time to me that were just hurtful.
+Anyway, during my son’s senior year in college, I don’t think my husband even saw himself as being cruel, but he would just make these put-down comments all the time to me that were just hurtful.
 At one point, I said, “Either we get help in repairing our communication strategies,” because we never really fought so much, which is probably part of the problem, “Or I think I need to leave.”

 He said, “Leave,” so I did.
 And it was the hardest thing I ever did – to leave my marriage.
 But it’s been better for him, he’s remarried and he has a great wife whom I like, and we all get together when we’re in the same spot.
 I think that it’s not what I wanted, but in the end, there’s just so much that happened there in my 20s.